open-source-modelling/insurance_python/smith&wilson/README.md

 The implementation is split in two parts:

-- The avalible market data and the parameters are used to "clibrate" the algorithm.
+- The available market data and the parameters are used to "clibrate" the algorithm.
 This returns a calibration vector that can be used to interpolate or extrapolate target maturities.
 This is done by calibrating the kernel functions.
 Look at the function `SWCalibrate`.
 - The yields for ZCB with targeted maturities are Interpolated/extrapolated.
 Look at the function `SWExtrapolate`.

 The syntax in the functions tries to be consistent with EIOPA technical specifications.